-All students are responsible for reviewing, understanding, and abiding by the information in the University's Bulletin: http://www.uky.edu/registrar/2018-2019-bulletin
+All students are responsible for reviewing, understanding, and abiding by the information in the current University Bulletin.

-Students in graduate programs are also responsible for reviewing, understanding, and abiding by the information in the Graduate School's Bulletin: http://www.research.uky.edu/gs/CurrentStudents/bulletin.html
+Students in graduate programs are also responsible for reviewing, understanding, and abiding by the information in the current Graduate School Bulletin.

 General Class Policies and Procedures